mykeln/teslaprep/model_y_checklist.md

 ## SECTION E - Charging ability
-1. [ ] Check the charge port door for proper operation
+1. [ ] Check the charge port door for proper operation and alignment (manual tap, through screen/app, and button on charger)
 1. [ ] Check charge port indicator light
 1. [ ] Ensure the vehicle will accept a charge
+1. [ ] Ensure the vehicle will accept a charge at the Supercharger at the delivery center
 1. [ ] Check the mobile charging kit (J1772, NEMA 5-15, mobile connector with cable)

 ## SECTION F - Inspect pairing connectivity
 1. [ ] Test both key cards to ensure they work with your vehicle.
 Keep one key card on your person in case the phone app does not operate properly
-1. [ ] Pair your smartphone to your vehicle over Bluetooth
+1. [ ] Pair your smartphone to your vehicle over Bluetooth and test features like music streaming, unlock, etc.

 ## SECTION G - Optional equipment